From brioche to brownies, these bakeries have got you covered.

 The Great British Bake Off has returned and if you don’t fancy heading to the kitchen to bake, or just want to eat all the cake and bread now, then head to these Birmingham bakeries.
 From crusty loaves of bread to fusion favourites like cruffins, you won’t be leaving these bakeries empty handed or on an empty stomach.

 This bakery in the centre of Birmingham is one of the only bakeries in the city with a gallery.
 So you can enjoy an exhibition as well some exquisite cakes.
 The building that Medicine Bakery is situated in was previously home to the Royal Society of Birmingham Artists and has a dazzling interior.
 You won’t miss Medicine as you pass the thick, ornate wooden double doors at the entrance.
 As well as an array of beautifully-decorated and delicious cronuts, cruffins and croissants, Medicine also serves brunch so you can enjoy their own baked bread and pastries as part of the meal.
-There is also a Medicine located in Codsall, Wolverhampton.
+There is also a newer Medicine located in The Mailbox as well as one in Codsall, Wolverhampton.

 69a New Street, B2 4DU